 What qualifies you to run for Congress?

 What do you consider the major issues facing your district?
-Please name at least 3.
+Please name at least three.

-How do you plan to address these issues if elected?
+How do you plan to address those issues if elected?

 Are you formally endorsing a candidate for President?